Optimizing the number of measurements for vibrational structure on quantum computers: coordinates and measurement schemes: Results

+Using the \ac{si}/\ac{qwc} variances with the optimal choice of coordinates, for each molecule, the number of measurements for estimating a single energy evaluation are shown in \cref{fig:measurements_3,fig:measurements_6}.
+These measurement numbers are calculated using \cref{eq:measurements} with an error of $\epsilon = \SI{1}{\micro\hartree}$ corresponding to relevant accuracy for vibrational structure.
+The number of measurements required for both the three-mode and six-mode molecules falls in the order of magnitude range \numrange{1e7}{1e8}.
+That the measurement numbers for the three- and six-mode systems are so close on average is somewhat surprising considering the size of Hilbert space or the number of operator terms in the Hamiltonian.
+The dimensions of the Hilbert space are

-These numbers alone do not explain the difference in runtime, but it should be recalled that the three-mode systems are dominated by a single three-mode coupling with many terms while the six-mode systems have a comparatively large number of mode couplings that each contribute a relatively small number of terms.
-This impacts the grouping of terms after the qubit transformation and, in turn, the variances and runtimes.
+It should, however, be recalled that the three-mode systems are dominated by a single three-mode coupling with many terms while the six-mode systems have a comparatively large number of mode couplings that each contribute a relatively small number of terms.
+This impacts the grouping of terms after the qubit transformation and, in turn, the variances and measurement numbers.
+The general structures of the two Hilbert spaces are thus quite different, and a naive argument based on the size of the Hilbert space or the number of operator terms alone is not sufficient.